M-SaenzM/M-SaenzM/README.md

 <p align="center">
- I'm a passionate developer who blends code and design to craft delightful digital experiences.
-My code and designs aim to tell stories and solve problems elegantly.
-I believe in the power of creativity to inspire innovation and constantly explore new ways to merge technology and art.
+I'm a passionate developer who seamlessly blends code and design to create engaging digital experiences.
+My work isn’t just about functionality—it’s about storytelling and solving problems elegantly.
+I believe creativity fuels innovation, and I’m always exploring new ways to merge technology and art to build meaningful and inspiring solutions.
 </p>

 <br>